Landixbtw/verify/README.md

 this happens with your student email adress.

 - You are more then welcome to contribute and open PR's
-- If you have any concerns please open an issue.
+- If you have any concerns security or otherwise please open an issue.
+Or contact the moderation team on the discord server via Modmail.

 ### 📝 TODOs